breadli428/eth-computational-models-of-motion/Readme.md

 YouTube video demos please click [here](https://youtube.com/playlist?list=PLhqs0Oka9VRFcWf9pR34oIPB75XVvmQ10).

 There are two versions of the video demo.
-While the shorter version shows the feature of the program, the longer version in addition provides a full description on detailed information of the program.
+While the shorter version shows the features of the program, the longer version in addition provides a full description on detailed tutorial and realization of them.

 ## Interface